-3.10 Patient Consent Transition Rules
+3.3 Patient Consent Transition Rules

-3.10.1 Use of Approved Consents
+3.3.1 Use of Approved Consents

-Except as set forth in Section 3.10.2, HEALTHeLINK shall be required to utilize an Approved Consent with respect to all patients who consent to the exchange of Protected Health Information via the SHIN-NY governed by HEALTHeLINK on or after the Consent Implementation Date.
+HEALTHeLINK shall be required to utilize an Approved Consent with respect to all patients who consent to the exchange of Protected Health Information via the SHIN-NY on or after the Consent Implementation Date.

-3.10.2 Reliance on Existing Consents Executed Prior to the Consent Implementation Date

-If HEALTHeLINK obtains a patient consent utilizing a patient consent substantially similar to a Level 1 Consent prior to the Consent Implementation Date (an "Existing Consent Form") HEALTHeLINK may continue to rely on such patient consent as long as such Existing Consent (i) complies with all applicable state and federal laws and regulations and (ii) if such Existing Consent is relied upon for the release of HIV-related information, such Existing Consent has been approved by NYS DOH.

-3.10.3 Use of Existing Consent After Consent Implementation Date

-HEALTHeLINK may continue to use an Existing Consent after the Consent Implementation Date if the Existing Consent is approved by NYS DOH.
+- 3.3.2 Reliance on Existing Consents Executed Prior to the Consent Implementation Date If HEALTHeLINK obtains a patient consent utilizing a patient consent substantially similar to a Level 1 Consent prior to the Consent Implementation Date (an "Existing Consent Form") HEALTHeLINK may continue to rely on such patient consent as long as such Existing Consent (i) complies with all applicable state and federal laws and regulations and (ii) if such Existing Consent is relied upon for the release of HIV-related information, such Existing Consent has been approved by NYS DOH. - 3.3.3 Use of Existing Consent After Consent Implementation Date HEALTHeLINK may continue to use an Existing Consent after the Consent Implementation Date if the Existing Consent is approved by NYS DOH.